csheng21/Operator_X01/README.md

 # Operator_X01
-Operator_X01 is an AI agent designed to assist you on your computer through the Chrome browser.
+Operator_X01 is an AI agent designed to assist you on your computer through the browser.
 It understands your viewed web pages and provides support like coding help, design advice, translations, and summaries.
 The code is simple and easy to understand, ensuring a smooth user experience.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 # How to use